-- The thesis proposal should range from 1000 to 2000 words, including footnotes, and excluding bibliography. - The thesis proposal will include a description of the thesis subject, a discussion of primary sources where applicable, a review of the literature, a tentative bibliography, and anticipated significance of the research. - Candidates must submit thesis proposals to their advisor no later than midpoint of third semester in residence (October 15 if on typical schedule for spring graduation). - After making any changes suggested by the advisor, candidates should submit their revised proposal to the rest of the advisory committee no later than one month before the final day of classes of their third semester in residence. - The advisory committee will meet with the candidate, decide the feasibility and significance of the proposed topic, and participate actively in the development of the thesis.
-To ensure all members are able to attend, date and time for this meeting should be set as soon as the advisor approves the proposal for distribution to the committee. - If the committee approves the thesis proposal, a copy of the approved proposal, signed by the major professor, will be placed in the student's file. - If the committee does not approve the thesis proposal by the end of the student's third semester, the major professor will notify the graduate coordinator, who will convene the graduate studies committee to review the student's progress toward degree.
-The assistantships of students deemed to have made inadequate progress may not be renewed, unless the graduate studies committee approves a plan with an amended timetable that will allow the student to submit a thesis proposal within one semester.
+- The thesis proposal should range from 1000 to 2000 words, including footnotes, and not including bibliography. - The thesis proposal will include a description of the thesis subject, a discussion of primary sources where applicable, a review of the literature, a tentative bibliography, and anticipated significance of the research. - Students must submit thesis proposals to their advisor no later than midpoint of third semester in residence (October 15 if on typical schedule for spring graduation). - After making any changes suggested by the advisor, students must submit their revised proposal to the rest of the advisory committee no later than one month before the final day of classes of their third semester in residence. - The advisory committee will meet with the candidate, decide the feasibility and significance of the proposed topic, and participate actively in the development of the thesis.
+To ensure all committee members can attend, the student should coordinate with members to set the date and time for the meeting as soon as the advisor approves the proposal for distribution to the committee.

+- If the committee approves the thesis proposal, a copy of the approved proposal, signed by the major professor, will be placed in the student's file. - If the committee does not approve the thesis proposal by the end of the student's third semester, the major professor will notify the graduate coordinator, who will convene the graduate studies committee to review the student's progress toward degree.
+The assistantships of students who the committee deems to have made inadequate progress may not be renewed, unless the graduate studies committee approves a plan with an amended timetable that will allow the student to submit a thesis proposal within one semester.